 NATURAL APHRODISIAC – If we blend sidr honey and carrot seeds, we get an excellent aphrodisiac.
 Or, we can use other combinations with the same effect: nuts, ginseng and other herbs.
 These mixtures are claimed to be better than Viagra, with no side effects.

-You can buy quality sidr honey on Amazon:
+You can buy quality sidr honey from Amazon:

 – from Pakistan: Hemani Pure Sidr Honey – Traditional Pack 610 gm, at $36.99 ($60.64 / kg).

-– from Yemen: Pure Yemen Sidr Honey, produced by Yemen Sidr Honey LLC, or Raw Yemeni Royal Sidr Honey of Do’an (500 gram) – see picture.
+– from Yemen: Authentic Yemen Sidr Honey, produced by Yemen Sidr Honey LLC, or Raw Yemeni Royal Sidr Honey of Do’an (500 gram)

 The honey that comes from Yemeni is the one highly recommended by consumers!